 Tip #1: Assess your students beforehand

 “How ready is the student for the test?”
-This is one of the initial questions you have to answer before jumping into your English proficiency test prep course right away.
-In many cases, a learner comes to you with little or no idea how difficult an IELTS or a TOEFL test is and whether their English skills are good enough to ace it.
+This is one of the initial questions you have to answer when teaching English for test preparation.
+In many cases, a learner comes to you with little or no idea how difficult an IELTS, a TOEFL, or a PTE test is and whether their English skills are good enough to ace it.
 Therefore, it is up to you to determine their English level, along with their strengths and weaknesses.

 You can evaluate these by: